tkragholm/studyone/IMPLEMENTATION_PLAN.md

 2. **Enhancing StringExtractor**: Updated the `StringExtractor.extract_and_set` method in `src/registry/extractors.rs` to handle special ID fields, ensuring that when extracting the "RECNUM" field, it's also stored with the standardized property name "record_number".

-3. **Consistent Property Storage**: Modified `Individual.set_property` to ensure that fields like birth_date and gender are stored in both their dedicated fields and in the properties map, ensuring consistency for the `From<Individual>` implementation.
+3. **Universal Property Storage**: Modified `Individual.set_property` to use a more systematic approach where all fields are stored in both their dedicated fields and in the properties map, ensuring consistency for all `From<Individual>` implementations.

 4. **Improved Property Access**: Enhanced the `From<Individual>` implementation to more robustly check for properties using both the field name and stringified field name.